esl/MongooseIM/doc/user-guide/push-notifications/Push-notifications-client-side.md

 #### Adding the server's JID to allowed publishers

-Push notifications to the push node are addressed from your server JID.
+Push notifications to the push node are addressed from your server's JID.
 If the push node was configured with the above recommended options, you need to allow your server's JID to publish notifications to that node.
 Considering your JID is `alice@mychat.com`, your server's JID is just `mychat.com`.